 After checking into your hotel, you'll probably want to head straight out to eat.

-San Sebastian's biggest draw is its pintxos bars, with a great selection of places in the compact old town.
+San Sebastian's biggest draw is its pintxos bars, with a great selection in the compact old town.
 Start on Calle 31 de Agosto and check out some of the bars there.
-We'd suggest getting there around 1 pm (or a little before) to beat the crowds.
+Get there a bit before 1 p.m. to beat the crowds.

-- Independent, semi-guided tour.
+Tours are also available.
 A three-day guided tour of San Sebastian includes a guide to San Sebastian pintxos that includes eight pintxos at the bars of your choice.
-But if you don't want to take that tour, check out the Pintxo Passport, a great way to get some expert guidance while exploring San Sebastian food independently.
+Another option is to purchase a Pintxo Passport, a great way to get some expert guidance while exploring San Sebastian food independently.
 The Pintxo Passport includes a detailed description of eleven top pintxo bars, old town map, phrasebook, and wine guide.
 It comes with six wooden tokens for six bars which provide you with a drink in each bar and a special pintxo plus 1 special token for a cocktail in the Hotel Maria Cristina dry bar.
 The Pintxo passport does not expire.
-All you need to do is show the bar the passport and hand in a token - no need for trying to shout your order in Spanish over thirty noisy fellow diners.
+All you need to do is show the bar the passport and hand in a token.

 The classic approach where you, a professional tour guide, and (sometimes) some other tourists visit three pintxo bars and have a drink and a bite to each in each is also an option if your time is limited.

 Day 1 Afternoon: Old Town

 On your first day in San Sebastian, after you've gone for a few pintxos, you should explore the city a little.

 - San Sebastian Old Town: Also known as the Parte Vieja (old part), you'll already have seen much of this on your tapas crawl.
 One of the most iconic sights in this area is the Plaza Zuloaga and the San Telmo Basque Museum.

-- Concha Beach: The best city beach in Europe?
-Quite possibly.
-If you ate too much at lunchtime, here's a great spot to let your food digest.
-However, I'd recommend using your first day for exploring the city and saving your last day for lazing on the beach once you know the city a little better.
+- Concha Beach: Some say this is the best city beach in Spain.
+If you ate too many pintxos here's a great spot to let your food digest.
+However, it might be better to use your first day for exploring the city and save your last day for lazing on the beach once you know the city a little better.